How it works

 In the 2020/21 financial year, Susie made total pre-tax (concessional) contributions of $15,000, which is $10,000 less than the annual cap amount of $25,000.

 In the 2021/22 financial year, Susie took 12 months maternity leave and didn’t make any pre-tax contributions.In the 2022/23 financial year , Susie returned to work on a part-time basis where her employer made mandatory pre-tax contributions (superannuation guarantee payments) totalling $10,000, which is $17,500 less than the annual cap amount of $27,500.

 Since Susie’s total super balance at the end of 30 June of the previous financial year (i.e. 30/06/2023) is less than $500,000, Susie can carry forward $80,000 in unused pre-tax contributions from the 2019/20, 2020/21, 2021/22 and 2022/23 financial years when she makes her pre-tax contributions in the 2023/24 financial year.
 This means if Susie wants to contribute more than $27,500 in the 2023/24 financial year, i.e. up to $107,500, she can and won’t be exceeding the cap.

 |Financial year||Annual pre-tax (concessional) contribution cap||Carried forward cap available at the start of the financial year||Pre-tax (concessional) contributions made during the financial year||Unused cap carried forward from end of financial year|

 How to catch up

 If you have an unused cap amount that you’d like to carry forward from an earlier year, you can make contributions to your account two ways.

-- Non-Telstra employees: contact your payroll team and let them know you’d like to start making contributions from your pre-tax salary.
+- If TelstraSuper is your fund of choice: contact your payroll team and let them know you’d like to start making contributions from your pre-tax salary.